Dataset modes in the Power BI service

 However, there are some limitations associated with DirectQuery models:

 - DAX formulas are limited to use only functions that can be transposed to native queries understood by the data source.
-Calculated tables are not supported.
+Calculated tables aren't supported.

 - Quick Insights features aren't supported.